Learning from Data Streams: An Overview and Update: Data Stream Learning: Task Settings

 \subsection{Bandit machines}

-Bandits \cite{RLBook2018} can be understood as reinforcement learning without any observations from the underlying concept.
-They are typically approached as an online learning task, where we only observe the performance of our classifier according to the loss $L_t$ on our predictions $\yp_t$.
-The decision process is shown in Fig.~\ref{fig:bandits}.
+Multi-arm bandits \cite{RLBook2018} in the context of machine learning can be understood as reinforcement learning without any temporal dependence between state-observations $x_t$ and $x_{t+1}$.
+Contextual bandits \cite{soemers2018adapting,bouneffouf2020survey} do allow for observations of a state, but (unlike the setting of reinforcement learning) due to the lack of state transition and associated temporal dependence, it is not possible for action $\yp_t$ to affect observations $x_{t+1}, x_{t+2}, \ldots$.
+Like reinforcement learning, there are never $y_t$-label observations, and bandits are also frequently approached as an online learning task.
+The setting is shown in Fig.~\ref{fig:bandits}, where we only observe the performance of our classifier according to the loss $L_t$ on our predictions $\yp_t$.

-For example, a stream of malfunction alerts $t=1,2,\ldots$ arrive, all with the same novel condition.
-The technicians try treatment $y_t \in \{1,2,\ldots,k\}$ and then observe the empirical effect $L(\yp_t)$ before moving on to the next $t+1$-th case.
-Due to irreducible error (recall, Eq.~\eqref{eq:ErrDecomp}), the same treatment could produce a different outcome even if used to treat the same condition\footnote{Hence, we refer to stochastic multi-arm bandits}.
-The goal is to maximize the recovery rate of all incidents.
+\begin{example}[Online advertisement] A stream of anonymous users arrive at a website, $t=1,2,\ldots$.
+One of three possible advertisements, for the same product, can be shown on each page visit.
+The goal is to maximize the number of user clicks following the advertisement.
+Here, $\yp_t \in \{1,2,3\}$ is the action, and the empirical effect is $L_t=0$ (user does \emph{not} click) or $L_t=1$ (user clicks).
+A bandit algorithm generates and learns from this experience $(\yp_t,L_t)$ via the interaction with visiting users.
+Thus, there is strong motivation to quickly incorporate learned experience (which advertisement is best) while simultaneously ensuring sufficient experience (to be able to draw statistically-valid conclusions about which advertisement is best). \end{example}

-Online learning is particularly motivated here because treatments can be expensive and losses costly.
-Theoretical guarantees are more tangible than in the general reinforcement learning scenario.
+Other areas of application in the context of streams and bandits (including contextual bandits) are scheduling \cite{kanoun2016big} and fraud-detection \cite{soemers2018adapting}; and many others \cite{bouneffouf2020survey}.
+Again we emphasize that bandits are traditionally approached in online and stream-like conditions, even when the term `data-stream' is not explicitly mentioned.
+Precisely due to the online handling in these scenarios, adversarial settings are an important consideration; where the autonomy of the learning algorithm can be taken advantage of by an attacker \cite{bubeck2012best}.